bartonlp/site-class/README.md

 Once a .sitemap.php file is found the information in it is read in via 'require_once'.
 There are several section to the .sitemap.php file.
 The first section defines the layout of the directorys.
 The second section defines some email information used to send error messages.
 The third section sets up the
 $siteinfo array.
-This array describes you site or page.
+This array describes your site or page.

 My usual directory structure starts under a www subdirectory.
 On an Apache2 host the structure looks like this: